The View from Halfway Down: Plot

 A young Beatrice Horseman (Wendie Malick) welcomes her son BoJack (Will Arnett) and a child-aged Sarah Lynn (Kristen Schaal) to a dinner party.
 Also in attendance are Herb Kazzaz (Stanley Tucci), Crackerjack Sugarman (Lin-Manuel Miranda), Corduroy Jackson-Jackson (Brandon T. Jackson), and Zach Braff (as himself), all of whom are dead.
-Over dinner, the guests take turns discussing their lives, while a mysterious black liquid drips from the ceiling.
+Over dinner, the guests take turns discussing their lives and deaths, while a mysterious black liquid drips from the ceiling onto BoJack.
 Towards the end of the dinner, BoJack vomits the liquid onto the table.
 The guests are eventually joined by BoJack's father Butterscotch (also voiced by Arnett), in the body of BoJack's childhood idol Secretariat.

 Beatrice invites the guests to an after-dinner show, which BoJack says is the point at which he always awakes from this recurring dream.
-This time, however, he goes into the theatre next door, where Herb hosts a talent show.
-Each guest performs a routine before disappearing through a white door placed center-stage.
-Following older Sarah Lynn's musical performance (a reprise of "Don't Stop Dancing") and Corduroy's aerial silks act, Butterscotch invites his son out for a cigarette on a nearby bridge.
-There, BoJack sees the outline of his body floating face down in a swimming pool.
+This time, however, he enters the theatre next-door, where Herb hosts a talent show.
+Each guest performs a routine reflecting their views on life, before disappearing through a white door, placed center-stage.
+As they perform, BoJack begins to remember details of his bender from the previous episode, including a call to Diane.

-Back in the theatre, as Zach Braff performs a roller skating routine, BoJack begins to remember details of his bender from the previous episode, realizing that at some point he called Diane.
-Butterscotch performs a poem titled "The View from Halfway Down", in which he (as Secretariat) expresses regret over his suicide, while the door moves incrementally closer.
-BoJack is unable to leave the theatre, and Herb suggests that this "dream" is actually him processing his own death.
-After Beatrice performs a ribbon dance, with Crackerjack accompanying on trumpet, only BoJack and Herb remain.
-As the tar subsumes Herb, he tells BoJack that there is no "other side".
+Outside, smoking, Butterscotch and BoJack achieve a form of closure.
+BoJack sees the outline of his body floating face-down in a swimming pool.
+He maintains that he exited the pool and called Diane, and so cannot be drowning.
+Butterscotch performs a poem titled "The View from Halfway Down", in which he (as Secretariat) expresses panicked regret over his suicide, while the door moves incrementally closer.
+BoJack is unable to leave the theatre.
+Herb tells BoJack he cannot save himself now, as this is all happening in his mind.

-BoJack flees the tar and finds a landline phone in the kitchen.
+Eventually, only BoJack and Herb remain.
+The black liquid begins emerging from the door and subsumes Herb, who tells BoJack that there is no "other side".
+Horrified, BoJack flees the tar and finds a landline phone in the kitchen.
 He calls Diane, who responds that she lives in Chicago now and cannot help him.
-BoJack remembers that the call he made in real life went to voicemail, and he went back in the pool, where he presumably drowned.
+BoJack remembers that the call he made in real life went to voicemail, and he subsequently went back in the pool.
 Diane agrees to stay on the phone until the tar envelops BoJack.

 Instead of the usual end-credit music, the episode ends with the sound of a flatlining heart monitor.
 After the credits, however, the monitor begins beeping normally.